golang/proposal/design/13073-code-of-conduct.md

   or physical disability.
 * Bullying or systematic harassment.
 * Unwelcome sexual advances.
-* Incitement to or condoning of any of these.
+* Incitement to any of these.

 ### Moderation